stellar-deprecated/starlight/specifications/sep-payment-channel-mechanism.md

 The transactions are constructed as follows:

-* D_i, the _declaration transaction_, declares an intent to execute
-the corresponding closing transactions IC_i/RC_i.
-D_i has source account E, sequence number 2i, and `minSeqNum` set to s.
-Hence, D_i can execute at any time, so long as E's sequence number n satisfies s <= n < 2i.
-Because C_i has source account E and sequence number 2i+1, D_i leaves E in a state where C_i can execute.

-  D_i does not require any operations, but since Stellar disallows empty transactions, it contains a `BUMP_SEQUENCE` operation with sequence value 0 as a no-op.

-* C_i, the _closing transaction_, disburses funds to R and changes the
+- C_i, the _closing transaction_, disburses funds to R and changes the
-signing weights on E such that I unilaterally controls E.  C_i has source account E, sequence number 2i+1, and a `minSeqAge` of S (the synchrony period).
+signing weights on E such that I unilaterally controls E.  C_i has source account E, sequence number 2i+1, and a `minSeqAge` of O (the observation period).

   The `minSeqAge` prevents a misbehaving party from executing C_i when the channel state has already progressed to a later iteration number, as the other party can invalidate C_i by submitting D_i' for some i' > i.

-  C_i contains operations in this order:
+  C_i contains operations:
   - One `BEGIN_SPONSORING_FUTURE_RESERVES` operation that specifies reserve account V as a sponsor of future reserves.
   - One `CREATE_CLAIMABLE_BALANCE` operation for each trustline that is